cimon-io/ansible-role-users/README.md

 Users role
 =========

-An Ansible Role for managing user accounts.
+An Ansible Role for managing user and group accounts.

 Requirements
 ------------